mbest/js-object-literal-parse/README.md

 Notes: This parser is more lenient than a standard JavaScript parser, accepting unquoted keys with special characters and accepting keys without a value.
 It also silently ignores errors such as a missing key (the value will be skipped).
 If a value expression contains unquoted spaces, they may be stripped in the result.

 Acknowledgments: This parser's functionality is based on the parser included in [Knockout](http://knockoutjs.com/) by Steven Sanderson.
 The examples below are also based on the specs in Knockout.
 This parser's implementation is inspired by [json-sans-eval](http://code.google.com/p/json-sans-eval/) by Mike Samuel.
+Compared the the Knockout parser, this one is smaller and about twice a fast.

 ### Examples